uw-datasci/.github/profile/README.md

 **Inspiring the data science leaders of the future** by building an inclusive community to bridge the gap between academics and industry.

-We're a student-run club at the University of Waterloo hosting workshops, hackathons, projects, and social events for data science enthusiasts of all skill levels.
+We're a student-run club at the University of Waterloo hosting workshops, hackathons, projects, and social events.

 ## 🔗 Quick Links